fubar2/tf_gtn/README.md

 # tf_gtn
-Dockerfile used to build quay.io/fubar2/toolfactory_tutorial
+Just the Dockerfile used to build quay.io/fubar2/toolfactory_tutorial